 Take a guided tour of exhibits on the history of printing, from ancient clay tablets to modern presses and more at the Printing Museum.

-Located in the city’s vibrant North Montrose District, the Printing Museum is comprised of multiple galleries featuring permanent and temporary exhibitions, a theater, gift shop, and letterpress, bookbinding, lithography, and papermaking studios.
+Recently reopened after a 2016 fire, the Printing Museum boasts multiple galleries featuring permanent and temporary exhibitions, a theater, gift shop, and letterpress, bookbinding, lithography, and papermaking studios.

-Founded in 1979 by Raoul Beasley, Vernon P. Hearn, Don Piercy, and J. V. Burnham, the four printers shared a passion for preserving their vast collections and longed to share them with the community.
+Founded in 1979 by Raoul Beasley, Vernon P. Hearn, Don Piercy, and J. V. Burnham, the four printers shared a passion for preserving their vast collections and sharing them with greater Houston.

-Today, through hands-on programming and guided tours, the Printing Museum seeks to teach the public in the interpretation of its vast permanent collection in workshops and exhibitions geared towards adults and kids alike.
+Today, through hands-on programming and guided tours, the Printing Museum seeks to inform with it vast permanent collection of workshops and exhibitions, geared towards adults and kids alike.

 The Printing Museum Collections